SafQadi/Visual_Stimulation_Glasses_GUI/README.md

 <br />

 ## Multi Segment Glasses (MSG)
- By the Multi-segment glasses, seven stimulation patterns are programmed in which the segments of the glasses are activated in different forms.
+Each glass of the Multi-segment glasses consists of eight segments, four small inner segments and four large outer segments.
+Seven stimulation patterns are programmed in which the segments of the glasses are activated in different forms.
- The stimulation frequency of both glasses can be given in the input field labelled "Stimulation".
  <br />
  <br />